serenity-is/docs/howto/removing_northwind.md

 > You should replace this model with something specific to your site, and modify DashboardIndex accordingly.

-### Removing Basic Samples

-As some pages under Basic Samples uses Northwind rows and other objects, you should also remove these samples from Web and Script projects.

-* Remove MyProject.Script/BasicSamples directory and all files under it.
-* Remove MyProject.Web/Modules/BasicSamples directory and all files under it.

 ### Building Project and Running T4 (.tt) Templates